Alternating Linear Minimization: Revisiting von Neumann's alternating projections: Introduction

 While all these lines of work are highly interesting and relevant, here we are concerned with a much simpler and more elementary question.
 What happens if we change the access model to the feasible regions, i.e., rather than having access to projection operators, we assume that we only have access to \emph{linear minimization oracles (LMO)} for each of the two sets.
 These oracles, given a linear objective $c \in \RR^n$ as input, return

 respectively.
-Compared to projection operators, linear minimization tends to be considerably cheaper, which is one of our motivations.
-The other is that of linear minimization oracles as being somewhat dual to separation oracles.
-The question is now, whether we can still compute a point in the intersection, having only access to $P$ and $Q$ through their linear minimization oracles.
+Compared to projection operators, linear minimization tends to be considerably cheaper, which is one of our motivations; see e.g., \citet{CP2021} for a discussion.
+The other question is whether we can still compute a point in the intersection, having only access to $P$ and $Q$ through their linear minimization oracles.

 We answer this question in the affirmative and obtain an \emph{alternating linear minimization} algorithm, that computes $x \in P \cap Q$ or certifies disjointness for two such compact convex sets $P$ and $Q$ whose iteration complexity (up to constants depending on $P$ and $Q$) is basically identical to von Neumann's algorithm.
+We do only one LMO call per alternation rather than approximating the projection via the Frank–Wolfe algorithm e.g., via a Douglas–Ratchford scheme as done in \cite{millan2021approximate}, typically requiring many LMO calls per each approximation of the projection operation.